Hair Detoxing (& Why Its So Important!)

 We put our hair through a lot every day.
 Hairspray, mousse, shampoos and other hair care products suck the health from our hair.
 However, giving up these products is pretty difficult for most when it comes to styling.
 Styling daily with these products damages your hair, making it limp and lackluster while it builds up in your hair follicles on your scalp.
 Even those that don’t use any hair care products are still subject to toxins and chemicals from the environment and food they eat.
 There’s good news though, you don’t have to give up your hair products.
-You can get rid of heavy metals and other toxins from conventional hair care with this hair detox.
+You can get rid of heavy metals and other toxins from conventional hair care with these hair detoxing tips.
 Yep, you can detox your hair.

-Just like our skin, our hair reflects the health of our body.
+Just like our skin, our hair reflects the health of our bodies.
 Being undernourished or full of toxins makes hair thin or dull.
 If you’ve used conventional hair care products, then you’ve exposed your hair to a variety of chemical toxins.
-Even if you opt for natural hair care, any toxins found in our food and environment will affect your hair and scalps health and appearance.
+Even if you opt for natural hair care, any toxins found in our food and environment will affect your hair and scalp’s health and appearance.
 By doing a hair detox you’re nourishing the scalp, and removing the toxic buildup.

 Before we introduce the recipe, let’s dive a little deeper into how each ingredient helps your hair and scalp.

 This ancient sediment has been used throughout history for its unique ability to pull and trap heavy metals from the body.
 It is also known as montmorillonite clay, and it is the MVP of hair detoxing.
 When mixed with water it draws out impurities and holds on to them all the way down the drain after rinsing it out.